cpowell/game_of_life/README.md

 game_of_life
 ============

-Conway's "Game of Life" in C++ with Intel Threading Building Blocks (TBB)
+This is Conway's "Game of Life" in C++ with Intel Threading Building Blocks (TBB).